quantmuse/quantmuse-site/_posts/2022-08-17-brownian-motion.markdown

 To sum up the total variation of the pendulum, we could add up the absolute distance from zero line at each time T, and this is known as the **first-order** variation.

 The quadratic variation, then, is defined as the square of the first-order variation.
-In the introduction to this chapter, the author mentioned that the "*notion of qudratic variation is profound ... it makes stochastic calculus different from ordinary calculus*"
+In the introduction to this chapter, the author mentioned that the "*notion of qudratic variation is profound ... it makes stochastic calculus different from ordinary calculus*".

 If the first-order variation can be rewritten as the sum of all absolute differences of the variation, then the quadratic variation is merely the sum of the square of the differences.